Supports in employment

 The NDIS can fund supports in employment for participants who need extra help to achieve their employment goals.
 This is sometimes called Supported Employment.

-Generally, the supports are greater than what may be reasonably provided by an employer through reasonable adjustments or with the support of the Disability Employment Services (DES) system.
+Generally, these supports are greater than what may be reasonably provided by an employer or with the support of Disability Employment Services (DES) .

-The NDIS is introducing a new supported employment pricing framework that will give participants greater choice and control about where and how they work and create new opportunities for providers and models of support.
+The NDIS has introduced new pricing for supports in employment that will give participants greater choice and control about where and how they work, and who provides their supports, as well as creating new opportunities for providers.

-The new pricing framework is underpinned by our commitment to improve employment outcomes for Australians with a disability by giving them more choice and control over where they work and who supports them to achieve their employment goals.
+These changes aim to improve employment outcomes for NDIS participants.
+It gives them more choice and control over where they work and who supports them to achieve their employment goals.

 Transitioning to the new pricing framework

-Detailed information and resources for participants and providers will soon be made available to support a smooth transition.
+Detailed information and resources for participants and providers are available to support the transition.

 Participants are encouraged to contact their Local Area Coordinator or planner if they have any questions.